Vincent Parker: Private Murphy liberation

 On 15 April 1945, Private Murphy of the US Army liberated the castle.
 On the 16 April, three French POWs had ignored instructions and went missing.
 They had ventured into the countryside.
 The countryside around Colditz was volatile.

 On the 17 April, Dick Howe, as a senior officer, assessed the POW contingent around town.
 He made observations around Colditz.
 He noted Parker and his messmates had split up.
 Howe spotted Don Donaldson in a villa.
 Donaldson had a pleasant day.
 The owners of the building had done well for themselves during the war years.
 Donaldson, and two others were drinking cups of tea with three blondes.
 Howe spotted a large Mercedes-Benz touring car.
 Out of place..., it was driving around the town.
 Howe noted, Vincent Parker was in the driving seat, and Parker's two business partners, Dickinson and van Rood were his passengers.

 Following the liberation, Parker returned to England for a period of leave.
 The RAF then posted him to Milfield to qualify on Hawker Tempests.

 Personal life

 Post war, Parker planned to marry his girlfriend.

 Death

 On 29 January 1946, Parker tested a plane.
 Following a slow roll from 5000 ft, his plane, the Tempest V EJ859, crashed.
 He died near Felkington, Duddo, Northumberland.

 Legacy

 The RAF buried Parker at 10 am, on 2 February 1946.
 Parker rests in Harrogate (Stonefall) Cemetery.
 Colditz comrade Noel Dan Hallifax rests nearby.

 Mentioned in dispatches during the Second World War, the Air Ministry gazetted him on 13 June 1946.
-The city council in Townsvile, Australia named 'Vincent Bushy Parker Park', situated in Rollingstone after him.
+The city council in Townsville, Australia named 'Vincent Bushy Parker Park', situated in Rollingstone after him.

 In 2003, the City of Thuringowa Council commissioned three murals to place inside his park.
 The murals paid homage to Parker's life and the amenities block at his park houses them.
 In 2007, the historian Colin Burgess published a book about Parker.

+On Sunday 21 April 2024, almost 80 years to the day after Parker and his mates celebrated ANZAC day with the grog, Stonefall Cemetery CWGC paid respect to the ANZAC Vincent Parker.
+On Armed Forces Day, 29 June 2024, Vincent Parker's story was one of the five RAF volunteer stories remembered at Stonefall Cemetery CWGC.